chrisvrose/estree-visualize/README.md

 # estree-visualize

-View a ECMAScript module AST.
+View a ECMAScript module AST, and generate code from it.

 Hovering over a AST Node in graphical mode selects the corresponding /source in the editor.